What is Nursing Informatics? | Salary & Career 2024

 What is Nursing Informatics?

 Informatics nurses are registered nurses (RNs) who work at the intersection of technology and nursing.
-Nursing informatics is a nursing specialty combining nursing, communications, computer science, and information science knowledge.
+Nursing informatics is a specialty that combines nursing, communications, computer science, and information science knowledge.

-Nurses who hold nursing informatics jobs use their clinical backgrounds alongside their computer and organizational skills.
+Nurses who work in nursing informatics use their clinical backgrounds alongside their computer and organizational skills.
 They analyze and develop the health systems nurses use in clinical settings.
-Some nursing informatics examples are electronic health records (EHRs), Clinical Decision Support Systems (CDSSs), and Telehealth and Telemedicine.
+Some examples of nursing informatics are electronic health records (EHRs), Clinical Decision Support Systems (CDSSs), and Telehealth and Telemedicine.

 >> Show Me Nursing Informatics Programs